-Our survey revealed significant variability in delivery room management decisions at 22 to 24 weeks' gestation among Israeli neonatologists, with a majority (but not all and not at every scenario) placing emphasis on respecting parents' wishes.
+Our survey revealed significant variability in delivery room management decisions at 22-24 weeks gestation among Israeli neonatologists, with a majority (but not all and not in every scenario) placing emphasis on respecting parents' wishes.
 National guidelines, developed by selected neonatologists, do not fully capture this diversity.

-Given the uncertainty of infants' outcomes at the viability threshold, it is reasonable that management would be individualized and family-centered, considering fetal and maternal conditions, risk factors, and parental beliefs.
-Each country's guidelines should incorporate a wide range of opinions, possibly through surveys of caregivers, including nurses or parents for refection and formulation.
+Given the uncertainty of infants' outcomes at the viability threshold, it is reasonable that management would be individualised and family-centred, considering fetal and maternal conditions, risk factors, and parental beliefs.
+Each country's guidelines should incorporate a wide range of opinions, possibly through surveys of caregivers, including nurses or parents for reflection and formulation.
 Regardless of guidelines, promoting optimal decision-making in delivery room management should involve joint discussions between parents and neonatal care providers whenever possible.